cwnit/toolkits/collections/googleappscript/google_sheets/readme.md

 ## Repository contents

+Please see the [Google Sheet](https://docs.google.com/spreadsheets/d/1F_uhD4xFrUvJz38mkVfs90m-3nAfeSe17zF_rXk3DNw/edit#gid=0) that has working samples of these projects.

 | Name of Module | Description |
 | :-------- | :----------- |
 | [**columindexbynameandrow.gs**](https://github.com/cwnit/toolkits/blob/master/collections/googleappscript/google_sheets/columindexbynameandrow.gs) | Allow a user to search Google sheet column by name. <br> <br> *__Limits:__* Variable mysheetname must be a appscript sheet object.  <br> Variable rs must be set to 1 if no specific row is required.   <br><br> *__Input:__* "  colname:  the name of the column your searching for, this is case sensative.
 Example "Variable 2" <br>  mysheet:  must be a spreadsheet object (the source) that you will be searching in.
 Example var ss = SpreadsheetApp.getActiveSpreadsheet(); <br> rs:  row number where the search will start, always use default of one if you don't know where to start.  example 1  <br> <br> *__Result:__*  3 this identifies the column number where the column name lives. |